helix-editor/helix/README.md

     - `b/B`
     - `e/E`
 - `di` (select inside textobject) and `da` (select around textobject)
-> NOTE: The pairs matching first looks for any surrounding pair and if not found, will search for the next one forward
     - `w/W`
     - `p`
     - treesitter objects